Surface Diagrams for Frobenius Algebras and Frobenius-Schur Indicators in Grothendieck-Verdier Categories: Introduction

 \nid\textbf{Linearly distributive categories.} The duality functor of a Grothendieck-Verdier category is generally not opmonoidal, leading to the introduction of a second monoidal product on the category.
 Specifically, as recalled in Theorem \ref{thm:GV correspond LD neg}, Grothendieck-Verdier categories correspond to linearly distributive categories with negation.
 A linearly distributive category \cite{WDC}, see also Definition \ref{def:LDcat}, is a category endowed with two monoidal structures $(\otimes, 1)$ and $(\parLL, K)$, referred to as otimes and par, respectively.
 It also comes with two coherent natural transformations called \emph{distributors}.
 The distributors are not required to be invertible and, in fact, are non-invertible in relevant examples.
 A linearly distributive category has a notion of duals and is called a linearly distributive category with negation if every object possesses two-sided linearly distributive duals; see Definition \ref{def:LDduals}.

 \nid\textbf{Frobenius algebras.} Linearly distributive categories provide a natural framework for defining Frobenius algebras.
-An LD-Frobenius algebra in a linearly distributive category $\cC$, as defined in Definition \ref{def:FrobAlg}, is a quintuple $(A,\mu,\eta,\Delta,\epsilon)$, where the triple $(A,\mu,\eta)$ forms a unital algebra in the monoidal category $(\cC,\otimes,1)$, and the triple $(A,\Delta,\epsilon)$ forms a counital coalgebra in the other monoidal category $(\cC,\parLL,K)$.
+An LD-Frobenius algebra in a linearly distributive category $\cC$, as recalled in Definition \ref{def:FrobAlg}, is a quintuple $(A,\mu,\eta,\Delta,\epsilon)$, where the triple $(A,\mu,\eta)$ forms a unital algebra in the monoidal category $(\cC,\otimes,1)$, and the triple $(A,\Delta,\epsilon)$ forms a counital coalgebra in the other monoidal category $(\cC,\parLL,K)$.
 The algebra and coalgebra structures are thus defined with respect to different monoidal products.
-Additionally, the following LD-Frobenius relations are required to hold:
+Additionally, we impose the following relations:

-These relations involve both monoidal products and are obtained by replacing the associators in the standard monoidal Frobenius relations with the appropriate distributors, adjusting the monoidal products accordingly.
+These LD-Frobenius relations involve both monoidal products and are obtained by replacing the associators in the standard monoidal Frobenius relations with the appropriate distributors, adjusting the monoidal products accordingly.

 LD-Frobenius algebras arise in disguise in various contexts, as we will see in Examples \ref{example ld-frobenius algebras}.
 For instance, they appear in the study of quantales \cite{EggerFrobenius,FrobeniusStructures}, the classification of K3 surfaces up to isogeny \cite{MotivicGlobalTor}, and the investigation of Chow motives of smooth cubic fourfolds \cite{CubicFourfolds}.
 Our primary interest in LD-Frobenius algebras stems from their possible role in logarithmic conformal field theory.
 In the better-understood setting of rational conformal field theories, Frobenius algebras in rigid monoidal categories play a significant role, e.g. \cite{FuchsRunkelSchBoundariesDefects}, \cite{TCFTRFFS}, \cite[\S 3]{stigner2012hopffrobeniusalgebrasconformal}, \cite{fuchs2023algebraicstructurestwodimensionalconformal}.
 It has been proposed in \cite[\S 3]{LogBulkBound} that in a general logarithmic conformal field theory, boundary conditions yield a structure that we identify as an LD-Frobenius algebra in a Grothendieck-Verdier category.